CyVerse-learning-materials/cyverse_manual_template/step2.rst

    grouped together from the point of view of the user.
 If you were writing a book (manual?) on the platform, these would be the headings.

-   The first major recommended functionality are user settings and prefferences Next are any important groupings, and these may correspond to major buttons on a dashboard or user interface.
+   The first major recommended functionality are user settings and preferences Next are any important groupings, and these may correspond to major buttons on a dashboard or user interface.